Sorry, you need to enable JavaScript to visit this website.

 Neighborhood Block Parties

-• The applicant must be an adult resident (21 years or older) of the block being closed.
+• The applicant must be an adult resident (21 years or older) of the block being closed and submit identification as part of the application

 • The street must be reopened no later than 10 pm

-• The applicant must obtain the consent of 51% of households on the block.
+• The applicant must obtain the consent of 51% of households on the block (see Temporary Street Closing Petition below)

-• Vending is prohibited.
-No sales, fees, or donations shall be solicited or accepted at the event.
+• Vending and food trucks are prohibited.
+No sales, fees, or donations shall be solicited or accepted at the event

-• No sale or consumption of alcoholic beverages allowed.
+• No sale or consumption of alcohol beverages allowed

-• Accessibility for emergency equipment via an unobstructed 20-foot emergency access lane must be maintained at all times.
+• Accessibility for emergency equipment via an unobstructed 20-foot emergency access fire lane must be maintained at all times

-• Posting of street closure/no parking signs must be completed no less than 72 hours prior to the date of the event.
+• Posting of Emergency No Parking (ENP) signs must be completed no less than 72 hours prior to the date of the event